riceissa/issarice.com/wiki/comments.md

 And if that is an ill-defined question, then one can at least try to ask what one should use on one's own website.

-It might be worthwhile to list all the possible parameters (i.e. to extend the list I came up with).
+It might be worthwhile to list all the possible parameters (i.e. to extend the list I came up with in the Facebook post).

 - Nesting/threading: [Web Discussions: Flat by Design](http://blog.codinghorror.com/web-discussions-flat-by-design/)
 - Unit of language relevant for replies